 - experience many different roles on a large design team

 - interact & receive support from more senior students &, in some instances, receive mentoring from PhD students involved in the project

 - contribute to the completion of large-scale design projects that are of significant benefit to the research programmes of staff members

-Students from these courses have gone on to Masters postgraduate studies including MSc in Biomedical Science, Industrial Biotechnology, Pharmaceutical Analysis and Forensic Science.
-A number of students have pursued PhDs at a number of universitities.
+Students from these courses have gone on to Masters postgraduate studies including MSc in Biomedical Sciences, Industrial Biotechnology, Pharmaceutical Analysis and Forensic Science.
+A number of students have pursued PhDs at a number of universities.
 Many students also go on to study for a PGDE in order to qualify as future science teachers.